dxFeed/dxfeed-graal-net-api/README.md

 Feature development has already stopped for the [old version](https://github.com/dxFeed/dxfeed-net-api) of dxFeed .NET API.

-We expect the new repository to go into production in Q1’2024.
-At the same time, the old version will be considered deprecated, and at the end of 2024, we plan to end the service.
+The old version will be considered deprecated, and at the end of 2024, we plan to end the service.
 If you’re already our customer and have difficulty with a future transition, please contact us via our [customer portal](https://jira.in.devexperts.com/servicedesk/customer/portal/1).